An easy recipe for Blackberry Crostata (or mixed summer fruit) that you can cook directly on the grill!

 And since our kids are gluten free and dairy free we’ve taken our favorite summer grilled dessert, Grilled Blackberry Crostata, and made it GF and DF friendly!

 One of the first things we cooked up when we moved to our farm was a berry crostata.
 We are surrounded by fruit trees and berry bushes, in addition to 4 acres of hazelnut trees and couldn’t resist picking ALL the late summer fruit since we’d never experienced so much before.
 It was late-August and everything was ripe, sweet, and delicious.

 Since we grill most of our meals anyways we decided to cook the crostata on the grill instead of the oven, and it turned out fantastic!
 So that’s the way we’ve been cooking them ever since.

-You’ve gotta make a few adjustments to your cooking time when cooking pastry dough on the grill, and trust your gut and the look of the crust, vs. a specific time, but if you can do those things you can make some incredible desserts right on your grill.
+You’ve gotta make a few adjustments to your cooking times when cooking pastry dough on the grill, and trust your gut and the look of the crust, vs. cooking to a target time, but if you can do those things you can make some incredible desserts right on your grill.